Ceiling Fan Installation Cost

 Usually Includes: Ceiling Fan, Installation Hardware, Supplies and Labor

 Ceiling fans have become commonplace in most homes primarily due to the aesthetic value to your room.
 But ceiling fans are also very useful in keeping air circulated throughout your home, which in turn, may allow you to breathe cleaner air, reduce the load on your central air conditioner, and keep your energy costs down.
 Just like an attic fan, most ceiling fans should be installed by an electrician, especially if there will be a need for the addition of electrical outlets or wiring.
-For the most part, a ceiling fan can be installed by an electrician within 1-2 hours and usually requires only one installer.
+A ceiling fan can be usually be only requires one installer and a qualified electrician can complete it in 1 or 2 hours.

-In this installation cost guide, we will help you by providing information on the installation process, tools, skills and other factors that may effect the cost of having a ceiling fan installed.
-You’ll also understand more about which items are usually included in the cost of installing a ceiling fan.
+We strive to give you good information in this installation cost guide, including installation processes, skills needed, tools to have on hand and other factors that may have a bearing on the cost to have a ceiling fan installed.
+You will also have a better understanding about those items that are routinely included in the cost of installing a ceiling fan.

 Items Usually Included in Price Estimate

-The following items are usually included in most ceiling fan estimates:
+The following items are frequently included in most ceiling fan price estimations:

-- Cost of the ceiling fan you choose
+- Price of the ceiling fan you choose

 - Electrician labor costs

 - Electrical supplies and other tools

 - Any wiring that may need to be done

 - Additional support bracing within the ceiling, to support the weight of the fan